DARTzz/web-development-preetam/JavaScript.md

 In JS some array method share very important : Map, Filter and Reduce.

-_Map :_ similar to forEach but, it creates a brand new array based on array, so it will apply a callback function to the current array elements one by one. we say _"we map the value of one array into a new array based on a callback funciton"_. arr.map(current_element, index, array) and the callback function should return the new value for the new array.
+_Map :_ similar to forEach but, it creates a brand new array based on array, so it will apply a callback function to the current array elements one by one. we say _"we map the value of one array into a new array based on a callback funciton"_.
+=) arr.map(callbackFUnction(current_element, index, array)) and the callback function should return the new value for the new array.

 _Filter :_ used to filter some elements into a new array based on a condition. the callback function in this case should return true or false based on if the element is to be included in the new array.